Kidney & Bladder

 • Symptoms: Urgency, frequency, burning sensations

-• Support approach: Combine urge training with soothing decoctions like Varunadi Kashayam to address inflammation and restore control.
+• Support approach: Prioritize immediate elimination (never suppressing the urge) to prevent Vata aggravation, combined with soothing decoctions like Varunadi Kashayam to address inflammation and clear obstructions.

 Ayurvedic lens